-As identified in the GWWA Wintering Grounds Conservation Plan, the conservation goals for focal areas were are working in are to establish protections for 10% of forest cover, restore 10% of existing pasture, and convert 10% of all sun coffee to shade coffee.
+As identified in the GWWA Wintering Grounds Conservation Plan, the conservation goals for the focal areas that we are working in are to establish protections for 10% of forest cover, restore 10% of existing pasture, and convert 10% of all sun coffee to shade coffee.
 Additionally, there is a goal to reduce the current deforestation rate by 50% over the next 5 years.
-The long-term goal of this project is to secure wintering habitat for the Golden-winged Warbler and Wood Thrush in Nicaragua.
+The long-term goal of this project is to secure wintering habitat for the golden-winged warbler and wood thrush in Nicaragua.
 Our long term economic model is to develop sufficient shade coffee production to ensure economic viability of the production methodology for the landowner.

 Investment US$:>$250,000 USD (since 2014)

-In Nicaragua, ABC has worked with the Red de Reservas Silvestres Privadas and their member landowners; in particular the El Jaguar Reserve.
-Other organizations that have been involved in the project include Indiana University of Pennsylvania (IUP), Audubon North Carolina, North Carolina Museum of Natural Sciences, El Centro de Entendimiento con la Naturaleza (CEN).
+In Nicaragua, ABC has worked with the Red de Reservas Silvestres Privadas and their member landowners, in particular in the El Jaguar Reserve.
+Other organizations that have been involved in the project include Indiana University of Pennsylvania (IUP), Audubon North Carolina, North Carolina Museum of Natural Sciences, and El Centro de Entendimiento con la Naturaleza (CEN).